-Potatoes have been cultivated on our Isles since the 15 Century and we tend to regard the humble spud as one of our own.
-However, it’s South-American of origin.
+Potatoes have been cultivated on our own Isles since the 15 Century and we tend to regard the humble spud as one of our own.

-In fact, genetic testing of the wide variety of cultivars and wild species proved a single origin for potatoes in the area of present-day Southern Peru and extreme Northwestern Bolivia.
+However, it’s origins lie in South-America.
+In fact, genetic testing proved a single origin for potatoes in the area of present-day Southern Peru and Northwestern Bolivia.

 Start with what you know.
 What potatoes do you enjoy eating?

-Maris Piper – AKA the chippies choice – is one we are likely all used to eating.
+Maris Piper is one we are likely all used to eating.
 Usually deep-fried and covered in salt and vinegar.
-If you like your mash, then the red skinned Desiree is another relatively well-known potato with the perfect texture to make that creamy smooth mash.
+If you like your mash, then the red-skinned Desiree is another relatively well-known potato with the perfect texture to make that creamy smooth mash.
 If it’s mouth-watering, ruffled up roasties piled up on the Sunday lunch plate, then it’s likely you’ve been using the fluffy King Edward.

 These varieties of potatoes are commercially available in the supermarkets, but understanding the type of spud you enjoy eating is a great starting point when looking for other varieties with similar qualities to grow your own.

 If you have an allotment, ask your neighbours.
-Not only will they be able to suggest some different varieties, they will also understand what performs well in your growing conditions.
+Not only will they be able to suggest some varieties but they will also understand what performs well in your growing conditions.

-If you’re active on social media, there’s an army of gardeners and veg growers on Twitter and Facebook who will be pleased to share their experience of the types of potatoes they’ve grown on their own plots.
-It’s a great way to get some recommended varieties and discover others experience of which taste good as well as pests and problems that potatoes suffer from.
+If you’re active on social media, there’s an army of gardeners and veg growers who are only too pleased to share their experience of the types of potatoes they’ve grown on their own plots.
+It’s a great way to get some recommended varieties and discover others experience of those that taste particularly good as well as pests and problems that potatoes suffer from.

-Jack Wallington (RHS qualified garden designer, Community Director at The Student Room and amongst many other things, Allotmenteer!) recently used the power of the Twittersphere to ask for recommended potatoes to grow on his allotment this year.
-Inundated with suggestions from experienced growers, there were some clear winners.
-Take a look at the full list over on Jack’s blog.
+Jack Wallington used the power of the Twittersphere to ask for recommended potatoes to grow on his allotment.
+Inundated with suggestions from experienced growers, he listed the clear winners.

 The AHDB Potato Variety Database